Whether it’s your first or fifth time in Thailand, this is going to be the best 3 days in Phuket itinerary you come across!

 If you’re looking for a few dine-in options though, here are our recommendations for where to eat in Phuket.

-For some delicious and good value for money local food, head to Butterfly Restaurant and try some of their Thai curry, barbequed fish and pad thai.
+For some delicious and good value for money local Thai cuisine, head to Butterfly Restaurant and try some of their Thai curry, barbequed fish and pad thai.
 Main dishes are only a few dollars each so it’s a huge hit among travellers.

 For the perfect balance between affordability and high-quality food, visit Suay and try Celebrity Chef Tammasak’s creative twist on Thai cuisine.